-- New application or resubmission and the prior application number(s) for prior MSCRF applications - Proposed Research Project period of performance

-- The total amount of funding requested, broken down into direct and indirect costs - Total amount of Second-Tier Funding requested (if eligible), broken down into direct and indirect costs. - Whether the research is translational or basic - IP status- whether there is a pending or issued patent application (s) directed to the Research Project - Type of stem cell type that will be used for Research Project - List the disease indication and disease category for the Research Project - List Keywords for the Research Project (100 characters limit) - Short non-confidential summary of the Research Project.
+- New application or resubmission and the prior application number(s) for prior MSCRF applications - Proposed Research Project period of performance - The total amount of funding requested, broken down into direct and indirect costs - Total amount of Second-Tier Funding requested (if eligible) - IP status- whether there is a pending or issued patent application (s) directed to the Research Project - Type of stem cell type that will be used for Research Project - List the disease indication and disease category for the Research Project - List Keywords for the Research Project (100 characters limit) - Short non-confidential summary of the Research Project.
 If awarded, this information becomes public.
 Do not include any confidential or proprietary information.
-(1800 characters) - Public Health Impact Statement: 2-3 sentences on public health impact.
-If the Research Project outcome will inform the development of a product that serves medically underserved communities or a rare disease, please also specify.
-(500 characters limit) - Bioethics statement.
+(1800 characters limit) - Public Health Impact Statement: 2-3 sentences on public health impact.
+If the Research Project outcome will inform the development of a product that serves medically underserved communities or a rare disease, please also specify. - Bioethics statement.
 Bioethics statement describing the ethical issues relevant to the proposed research and how these issues will be addressed, including, but not limited to, a discussion of the ethical issues related to the cell type(s) and cell line(s) to be used; animal welfare (i.e., IACUC); IRB review and related concerns regarding human subjects, if applicable.
 (1800 characters limit) - Impact on Biotechnology in Maryland.
 Describe the potential of this application to impact the biotechnology sector in the state of Maryland.
 Some examples may include IP that may be licensed or lead to commercialization, existing or proposed collaborations, creation of new jobs, and workforce development.
 (1800 characters limit) - PI Areas of scientific expertise (100 characters limit) - PI Primary research focus (500 characters limit) - Areas of potential collaboration that the PI is seeking (500 characters limit) - Indicate the PI's previous experience as an MSCRF applicant and provide the application number if previously funded. - Enter the URL address of your laboratory/company website.